ddmitov/perl-executing-browser/README.md

   No shebang line can change the Perl distribution used by PEB.
 Shebang arguments are not honored by PEB.
   PEB finds Perl interpreter at start-up and uses shebang line only to detect Perl scripts without filename extension.

-  All other supported local files are recognized using the fllowing filename extensions:
+  All other supported local file types are recognized using the fllowing filename extensions:
 * **CSS files:** ```.css```
 * **Font files:** ```.eot``` ```.otf``` ```.ttf``` ```.woff``` ```.woff2```
 * **HTML files:** ```.htm``` ```.html```
 * **Image files:** ```.gif``` ```.jpeg``` ```.jpg``` ```.png``` ```.svg```
 * **JavaScript files:** ```.js```
 * **JSON files:** ```.json```
-* **Perl files:**
 * **XML files:** ```.xml```

 ## Keyboard Shortcuts